Vrolok15/comic-book-gallery/README.md

-Creating a website to display various comicbooks, using Visual Studio and ASP.NET MVC.
+Creating a website to display various comic books, using Visual Studio and ASP.NET MVC.